History of Indian influence on Southeast Asia: Thailand

-Thailand's relationship with India spans over a thousand years and understandably resulted in an adaptation of Hindu culture to suit the Thai environment.
-Evidence of strong religious, cultural and linguistic links abound.

 Propagation of Buddhism in Thailand by emperor Ashoka (3rd century BCE)

 Historically, the cultural and economic interaction between the two countries can be traced to roughly around the 6th century B.C.
 The single most significant cultural contribution of India, for which Thailand is greatly indebted to India, is Buddhism.
 Propagated in Thailand in the 3rd century B.C. by Buddhist monks sent by King Asoka, it was adopted as the state religion of Thailand and has ruled the hearts and minds of Thais ever since.
 Presently 58,000,000 Thais, an overwhelming 94% of the total Thai populace adheres to Buddhism.
-However, direct contact can be said to have begun only in the 3rd century B.C. when King Asoka sent Buddhist monks to propagate Buddhism in the Indo-Chinese peninsula.
+However, direct contact can be said to have begun only in the 3rd century B.C. when King Asoka sent Buddhist monks to propagate Buddhism in the Indo-Chinese Peninsula.
 Besides Buddhism, Thailand has also adopted other typically Indian religious and cultural traditions.
 The ceremonies and rites especially as regards the Monarchy evidence a strong Hindu influence.